Eyelid Surgery (Blepharoplasty)

 Is eyelid surgery covered by insurance?

 Eyelid surgery will likely only be covered by insurance if the reason for the procedure is due to a medical condition that is impairing your vision.
-Oftentimes, if eyelid surgery is being sought out for strictly cosmetic purposes, the insurance company will not help with the total cost.
+If eyelid surgery is being sought out for strictly cosmetic purposes, the insurance company will not help with the total cost.
 Our team will be able to help you review your insurance policy at your initial consultation to determine if coverage is available.
 Our practice also offers several financing options that can aid patients in managing the overall cost of eyelid surgery.

 Can I get an eyelid lift without surgery?